antaldaniel/dataset/README.md

 coverage](https://codecov.io/gh/antaldaniel/dataset/graph/badge.svg)](https://app.codecov.io/gh/antaldaniel/dataset)
 <!-- badges: end -->

-The aim of the ‘dataset’ package is to make tidy datasets easier to release, exchange and reuse.
-It organizes and formats data frame ‘R’ objects into well-referenced, well-described, interoperable datasets into release and reuse ready form.
+The aim of the *dataset* package is to make tidy datasets easier to release, exchange and reuse.
+It organizes and formats data frame R objects into well-referenced, well-described, interoperable datasets into release and reuse ready form.